kyungh2e2e/Molock_ML25-2/README.md

      * Accuracy with `f` removed
      * `Δ accuracy = acc_after_drop − base_acc_clean`
-4. Compile an **ablation summary table** and a **bar plot of Δ accuracy**.

-Interpretation:

-* Features whose removal **significantly decreases** accuracy are **important**.
-* Features whose removal **does not hurt** (or slightly improves) accuracy are good candidates for further pruning.
+4. Sort features by their ablation performance.

+This ablation reveals:

+* Which features are **critical** (large negative Δ when removed).
+* Which features are **redundant** or less impactful.

+These insights guide the next step, a **small combinatorial search**.

 ---

 ### 5.6 Step 6 – Searching for a Compact 26-Feature Set

-Based on the ablation results, a small subset of candidate features to drop is chosen:
+Based on the ablation results, a subset of relatively weak features is selected, e.g.:

 ```python
 to_drop = ["IPI_Mean", "BurstLen_Max", "BurstVol_Mean", "BurstLen_Std"]
 ```

-Then:
+Then the code:

-1. For all non-empty subsets `combo` of `to_drop`:
+1. Enumerates **all non-empty combinations** of these candidates.

+2. For each combination:

-   * Drop `combo` from `X_pruned_clean`.
+   * Drops the corresponding features from `X_pruned_clean`.
-   * Retrain RF on the same split.
+   * Retrains RF with fixed split.
-   * Record:

-     * `drop_list`
-     * `num_feats`
-     * `accuracy`
+   * Measures accuracy.

-2. Sort results by accuracy.
+3. Sorts all combinations by accuracy.
-3. Inspect the best combinations to find a **good trade-off** between:

-   * Fewer features
-   * Minimal or improved accuracy

-In the final decision, the combination that resulted in 26 features—by removing one additional feature such as IPI_Mean—produced the highest evaluation score across the tested subsets.
-Therefore, this 26-feature configuration was included as a candidate for further comparison.
+In our experiments, **one of these combinations produced a 26-feature configuration with the best accuracy among the tested subsets**.
+This best-scoring 26-feature set was therefore **included as a candidate configuration** for further comparison and later modeling.

 ---